In the Trump Era, America Is Racing Toward Peak Polarization

-There is a venerable, centrist point of view that partisan polarization is a function of Washington’s warring politicians, who inflate artificial differences into causes for political war.
+There is a venerable centrist point of view that partisan polarization is a function of Washington’s warring politicians, who inflate artificial differences into causes for political war.
 Out there in the country, it is thought, Americans simply want politicians to come together and work out sensible, centrist policies.

 Whatever this gospel’s general applicability, it is increasingly clear that in the era of Donald Trump it’s The People who are even more polarized than their representatives in Washington.

-A new poll from Morning Consult for Politico has this jarring news: after the president’s first overseas trip, his job approval ratings rose.
-But so, too, did the percentage of Americans who want impeachment proceedings against him to begin post-haste.
+A new poll from Morning Consult for Politico has this jarring news: After the president’s first overseas trip, his job-approval ratings rose.
+But so, too, did the percentage of Americans who want impeachment proceedings against him to begin posthaste.

 Indeed, we are rapidly approaching the point where Americans are basically divided between those who think the president’s doing a good job (45 percent at present), and those who think he should be removed from office before his first term ends (43 percent at present).